dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 ## Viewing a dashboard

-When in view mode, you can toggle showing the description, star a dashboard, apply a dashboard filter, and share the dashboard with other users and groups
+When in view mode, you can toggle showing the description, star a dashboard, apply filters, and share the dashboard with other users and groups.

 To view the description, click on the **i** button to the right of the title